 Wherever you are, whatever you are doing, in whatever circumstances you find yourself, the Lord is there.
 You may be lying in the hospital struggling with a physical illness or sitting at home wondering how you are going to pay your bills or stressed out at work.
 The Lord is there with you.
 You need to trust these words.
-You need to hold fast to this promise of the Lord's presence with you.
-It doesn't matter whether you feel like he is there or not; if you are a believer in Jesus Christ, he is there with you right now.
-And he is there because he loves you.
+You need to hold fast to this promise of the Lord's presence

-Paul tells us just how just allencompassing the nature of God the Father's love for us.
+Paul tells us just how just all-encompassing the nature of God the Father's love for us.
 In Romans 8 he writes,